alemart/speedy-vision/README.md

 ###### .blur

-`SpeedyPipeline.blur(options?: object): SpeedyPipeline`
+`SpeedyPipeline.blur(options?: PipelineOperationOptions): SpeedyPipeline`

 Blurs the media.
-The optional `options` object accepts the following keys:
+Available options:

 * `filter: string`.
 Name of the smoothing filter.
 One of the following: `"gaussian"`, `"box"`.
 Defaults to `"gaussian"`.
 * `size: number`.
 Kernel size.
 One of the following: `3`, `5` or `7`.
 Defaults to `5`.